Memorial Day Weekend Activities and Events

 Ride the V&T Railroad

-Train rides on the Virginia and Truckee Railroad (V & T) for the 2016 season start on Memorial Day weekend, featuring live music, mimosas and face painting for kids at the Eastgate Station before departing for Virginia City.
+Saturday and Sunday, May 25 - 26, 2019.
+Train rides on the Virginia and Truckee Railroad (V & T) for the 2019 season start on Memorial Day weekend, featuring live music, mimosas and face painting for kids at the Eastgate Station before departing for Virginia City.
 Weekend trains will be pulled by a 1916 Baldwin Consolidation 2-8-0 or a 1914 Baldwin 2-8-2 steam engine leading three 1914 Pullman cars.
-Both round-trip and one-way rides are available.
 For tickets, visit the V&T Railroad or call (877) 724-5007.

 Take a Guided History Walk